-- 1. Have a minimum of 19.5 dwelling units per gross hectare with a minimum of 15% medium/high density residential, the proportion to be determined at the Area Structure Plan stage; - 2.
-Ensure that the development is compatible with surrounding areas to limit potential impacts on low density areas; - 3.
-Ensure that the development provides sufficient parking and access to recreation areas and open spaces; - 4.
-Ensure infrastructure capability;
+- Have a minimum of 19.5 dwelling units per gross hectare with a minimum of 15% medium/high density residential, the proportion to be determined at the Area Structure Plan stage; - Ensure that the development is compatible with surrounding areas to limit potential impacts on low density areas; - Ensure that the development provides sufficient parking and access to recreation areas and open spaces; - 4.
+Ensure infrastructure capability.

 5.8.
-Future Development Design Guidelines

-Through Area Structure Plans, the Town ensure that residential shall new development is well designed and is developed in a manner that guarantees safety, attractiveness, and accessibility to municipal services.
-Area Structure Plans for new residential areas shall be required and shall be prepared by developers for Council consideration in accordance with the Municipal Government Act. addition, each ASP shall be supported by Overall.
-Technical Report. new residential neighbourhoods shall:
+Future Development Design Guidelines Through Area Structure Plans, the Town ensure that new residential shall development is well designed and is developed in a manner that guarantees safety, attractiveness, and accessibility to municipal services.
+Area Structure Plans for new residential areas shall be required and shall be prepared by developers for Council consideration in accordance with the Municipal Government Act.
+In addition, each ASP shall be supported by Technical Report.
+Overall. new а residential neighbourhoods shall:

-- 1. When possible, preserve all wetlands and watercourses, and maintain stands of trees: - 2.
-Encourage the location of new development in centrally located areas close to recreation facilities, schools, entertainment and shopping areas; - 3.
-Provide adequate green areas and open spaces to service the neighbourhood.
+- 1. When possible, preserve all wetlands and watercourses, and maintain stands of trees; - Encourage the location of new development in centrally located areas close to recreation facilities, schools, entertainment and shopping areas; - Provide adequate green areas and open spaces to service the neighbourhood.